bmccary/phs-roster/README.md

 pip install --user openpyxl
 ```

+If you want to turn off this feature then do one of the following

+1. `make MAKE_XLSX=` which sets the `MAKE_XLSX` variable to empty for this run.
+1. Edit/create `local.mk` and add the line `MAKE_XLSX :=` which sets the `MAKE_XLSX` variable to empty permanently.

+Then

-1. Create `foo.xlsx` in the root directory, containing a grid of NetIDs.
+1. Create `foo.csv` in the root directory, containing a grid of NetIDs.
 1. Type `make`
 1. `build/foo.xlsx` will be created.

 # To Make a TeX/PDF Roster

 In order for this to work, you'll need a TeX installation with `pdflatex`.
+If you want to turn off this feature then do one of the following

+1. `make MAKE_PDF=` which sets the `MAKE_PDF` variable to empty for this run.
+1. Edit/create `local.mk` and add the line `MAKE_PDF :=` which sets the `MAKE_PDF` variable to empty permanently.

+Then

 1. Create `foo.csv` in the root directory, containing a grid of NetIDs.
 1. Type `make`